neicnordic/sda-sync/README.md

 # SDA-sync

+The sda-sync is an integration created to solve the *data* syncing requirement in BigPicture.
+In this project, every data submission that takes place in a country's node must be *mirrored* in the other country's node.
+This means that both the submitted data files and their corresponding database identifiers (e.g. accession and dataset ID's) in one country's node should be replicated in the other country's node.
+This is achieved by syncing the data between the two nodes.

-The sda-sync is an integration created to solve the sync issue in BigPicture.
-In this project, the files (and datasets) that are uploaded in one node, should be synced/backed up in another and the ingestion process should be run on both sides.
-However, the accession and dataset IDs should be the same in both nodes.
-Therefore, the integration is taking advantage of the sda-pipeline `sync` and `sync-api` services in order to send the required data and create the messages needed on the receiving side of the syncing.
+Specifically, the files (and datasets) that are uploaded in one node, are synced/backed up to the other node by making sure that the ingestion process that is run on both sides will result in accession and dataset IDs that are the same in both nodes.
+To achieve this, the sync integration utilizes the sensitive-data-archive `sync` and `sync-api` services.

+In brief, the syncing will be triggered whenever a local dataset submission, i.e. a dataset that is created on the local node, is detected.
+The detection is based on the dataset prefix which is unique to each country's node.
+In such a case, the `sync` service copies the dataset files to the inbox of the other node after these have been re-encrypted with the recipient nodes's crypt4gh public key.
+It also posts JSON messages to the receiving node's `sync-api` service from which `sync-api` creates and sends the necessary RabbitMQ messages to orchestrate the ingestion cycle on the receiving side of the syncing.

+The `sync-api` service will be triggered whenever it receives a RabbitMQ message from the `sync` service of the other node.
+The `sync-api` service will then create the RabbitMQ messages needed to trigger the ingestion cycle on the receiving node.

+The example integration in the `docker-compose.yml` assummes that both nodes are running inboxes that are S3 based but POSIX and sftp inbox types are also supported and may be configured.

 ## How to run the integration